Nation Broadcasting Corporation

-Nation Broadcasting Corporation (NBC) is a Philippine radio and television Broadcast company established in 1963.
+Nation Broadcasting Corporation (NBC) is a Philippine radio and television broadcast company established in 1963.
 As of December 2013, NBC is a subsidiary of MediaQuest Holdings, Inc. under the PLDT Beneficial Trust Fund.
-NBC operates primarily involved in radio and television broadcasting with affiliate by sister network TV5 Network, Inc. and its corporate offices and studios are located at the TV5 Media Center, Reliance cor.
+NBC's radio and television stations are operated by sister network TV5 Network, Inc.; its corporate offices and studios are shared with the latter at the TV5 Media Center, Reliance cor.
 Sheridan Sts., Mandaluyong, Metro Manila, Philippines.